Barubary/tiledggd/trunk/TiledGGD/Plugins/readme.txt

 Functions
 - read(offset) : function that returns the byte-value at the specified offset.
 If the offset is out of bounds, it returns nil.
 Offset is 0-based.
-- read(offset, maxlength) : function that returns a 1-dimensional table with in it the byte-values from offset, with the specified maximum length.
+- read2(offset, maxlength) : function that returns a 1-dimensional table with in it the byte-values from offset, with the specified maximum length.
 The only reason for the table to be shorter than maxlength, is that offset+length is out of bounds.
 Offset is 0-based.
 - readWORD(offset) : function that reads a WORD (2 bytes, big-endian style) from offset.
 Offset is 0-based.
 Note that a WORD is an unsigned value; 0xFFFF == 65535.
 - readDWORD(offset) : function that reads a DWORD (4 bytes, big-endian style) from offset.
 Offset is 0-based.
 Note that DWORD is a signed value; 0xFFFFFFFF == -0x7FFFFFFF.
 - readString(offset) : function that reads a string from offset.
 It will only stop reading until the end of the file has been reached, or a \0 has been read.
 Offset is 0-based.
-- readString(offset, maxlength) : same as readString(offset), only the resulting string will not be longer than maxlength.
+- readString2(offset, maxlength) : same as readString(offset), only the resulting string will not be longer than maxlength.
-- tableToInts(table) : converts a table of byte-values into integer values.
-Each integer is composed by reading 4 byte-values, big-endian style.
+- stringToInt(str) : converts a string into an integer value, by reading the characters as bytes in a big-endian fashion.
+Only the first 4 characters of the string will be read, the rest (if any) is ignored.
 - setData(offset) : sets from where the actual data starts.
 The data ends at the end of the file.
-- setData(offset, length) : sets from where the actual data starts, and how long the actual data is.
+- setData2(offset, length) : sets from where the actual data starts, and how long the actual data is.
 							 If this function and setData(offset) is not used, setData(0) is assumed.

 Variables
 - length : the length of the data in bytes.